 The “conditioned” feel really is noticeable, and lovely.
 It is distinctly different from plain ol’ emollience or hydration, and is especially great in hair, where it helps control static, protect your hair, reduce damage caused by friction, and leave your hair silky smooth and lustrous.
 While you can (and I have) make an emulsified “hair conditioner” without a conditioning ingredient, and it will leave your hair feeling softer and better, you’ll be missing out on the awesomeness of true conditioning, and that’s rather sad.

-The first conditioner bar I made was this one, heavily inspired by Point of Interest (Susan is a true expert in this area and her guides are invaluable to anyone wanting to learn more).
+The first conditioner bar I made was this one.
 It is lovely (I’m still using it—conditioner bars last for ages!), but it sure has a lot of ingredients.
 In the comments section a reader (thanks, Cruz!) mentioned her simple recipe—basically cocoa butter and BTMS—and that got me thinking about something a bit more… naked.
 A bar that worked, but had less than a dozen ingredients.
 So, I started working on something from the ground-up back in July, and here we are.

 If you want to make a solid conditioner bar, it’s got to have a conditioning ingredient in it, and given that we are aiming for a solid final product, a solid conditioning ingredient is a good choice—I’ll be using BTMS-50.
 The bar will be mostly that, with added hardeners and some other good-for-hair stuff.
-We’ll mostly thicken with brittle tucuma butter, stearic acid, and cetyl alcohol; you definitely don’t want to use wax here as that’ll be horridly sticky.
+We’ll mostly thicken with brittle tucuma butter and cetyl alcohol; you definitely don’t want to use wax here as that’ll be horribly sticky.
 Our good-for-hair goodies include hydrating panthenol, film-forming hydrolyzed silk peptides, and detangling cetrimonium chloride.

 Once we’ve got everything together it’s a simple melt-stir-add cool down ingredients-pour-chill process that’ll be very familiar if you’ve made lip balm or body butter bars before.
 When that’s done you’ve got yourself a lovely bar of conditioning goodness!

-I’d like to thank Susan at Point of Interest, It’s All in My Hands, and WS at Sciency Hair Blog for the fantastic resources they have provided to help me learn all about this!
+I’d like to thank It’s All in My Hands, WS at Sciency Hair Blog, and Susan at Point of Interest for the fantastic resources they have provided to help me learn all about this!
 All three websites are definitely worth visiting and binge-reading.

 Vanilla Spice Conditioner Bar